saikiran4824/Dashboard-with-Analytics/README.md

 Technical Details
 - *Frontend*: Built with Tailwind CSS for a fast and responsive design.
-- *Data Visualization*: Powered by Apex Charts for interactive and dynamic charting [22/12, 9:22 pm] Meta AI: Here is the description in Markdown format:
+- *Data Visualization*: Powered by Apex Charts for interactive and dynamic charting

 EV Analytics Dashboard